Campsites in Scotland

-Loch Ness is not only the home of the mythical Loch Ness Monster; it’s also surrounded by scenery and history.
+- Loch Ness is not only the home of the mythical Loch Ness Monster; it’s also surrounded by scenery and history.
 The ruins of Urquart Castle can be found on the hillside above the water, arrive by boat or view from a distance on a Loch Ness Cruise.
 Our Loch Ness Shores campsite offers direct access to the water.

 - The Riverside Museum in Glasgow is free to enter and has exhibits on vintage cars, ships, trams and much more.
 Just outside of the museum on the river you can board the S. S. Glenlee which is a real favourite with kids.